Lapo9/AutocorrelationCUDA/readme.md

 Since the Titan X was installed on a remote machine, in order to use the profiler on it we had to use SSH to access the remote host with X11 forwarding to get the nvvp GUI.
 To achieve this from the Windows 10 machine I was developing on, I had to use [PuTTY][8] and [Xming][9].

 ### Excel
 In order to verify that the results yield by the algorithm were correct, we created a file in Microsoft Excel that computes the autocorrelation following the multi-tau approach.
 In the Excel file only a simplified version of the algorithm is present, which is only able to calculate the autocorrelation for 3 bin groups of 32 values for one single sensor.
 This is because we only need to verify the general correctness of the algorithm, and not the edge cases, that were checked manually.
-The file can be found [on the Github repository][10].
+The file can be found [on the GitHub repository][10].

 ## Conclusion
 At the end of the development the goal was reached.
 Our final test is structured like this:
 * The input is randomly generated and saved in a vector (notice that the actual values that compose our input do not impact the performance of the algorithm, so it is acceptable to use random values to measure performance).
 * The input is made up of 100 values for each sensor for each execution of the kernel.
 * The kernel is called 1000 times.
 * There are 10 bin groups for each sensor.
+This means that we calculated 32736 lag values, three times the minimum requirement of 10000.
+For calculation look at "Actually calculated lag values formula".
 * A low overhead timer object measures the duration of each kernel execution.
 * Code was compiled with [this makefile][11].